- What are the seven summits?

 Climbing this summit is suitable for those who need to gain skills in the alpine.

-The weather could not be friendly, so make sure all of your climbing gear is well packed and recommended.
+The weather could not be friendlier, so make sure all of your climbing gear is well-packed and recommended.

 7. Kilimanjaro, Tanzania